 The History of Ancient Oracles and Pre Modern Spiritualism

-This is part of our Distance Learning Project (DLP) specially written for us by Violet Kipling DLP4 part 1.
-Edited by Craig Hamilton-Parker.
-Click the logo on the left for more info about our online classes.
+This is part of our Distance Learning Project (DLP) specially written for us by Violet Kipling with Craig Hamilton-Parker.

 Many ancient people buried their dead with food and implements to help them in their new life.
 Egypt is a culture famous for the way in which the dead were prepared for the afterlife.
 Even today, many religions believe in the resurrection of the physical body, as a body will be needed in ‘heaven’.
 People who do not believe in magic and who know that the physical body decays until only a skeleton remains, appear to have a need to believe that their bodies will be reclothed in flesh and be re-animated in order that the worthy amongst them, can live in glory.